industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 $ docker-compose -f docker-compose-consumer.yaml up
 ```

 The consumer app exposes a web interface.
 Open the application's web page at `http://localhost:8081`.
-You should see temperature values which have been received via the IDSCP.
+You should see temperature values which have been received via IDSCP.